andy-lee-cat/Similar-NIM-GAME/README.md

 &nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;

-Each player can draw 1-3 horizontal lines, and the player who draws the last one wins.
+Each player can draw 1-3 consecutive horizontal lines, and the player who draws the last one wins.

 For example, the following is a winning position for the first player because only 3 single `|` are left, so the first player is guaranteed to reach the last line: